NTIA/Compound_Radar_Waveforms-Data/README.md

 		| 15       | secondary preselector static attenuation level                                                         |

-8. **FileNumber**: a number assigned by the measurement to this saved data file (determined based on other existing Stepped data files in the same directory)
+8. **FileNumber**: a number assigned by the measurement to this saved data file (determined based on other existing Stepped data files in the same directory).

 9. **HardwareConfig**: struct containing instrument IDs of all the connected instruments.
 Unused instrument fields will contain the string ‘None’.
 	| Field      | Description           |